Brandon-mg/MCMPDRP/README.md

 Follow PyPresence instructions to get your App ID

-edit the variables to add the App ID, server IP, and the server port.
+Edit the variables to add the App ID, server IP, and the server port.

-run the program, discord will change the profile activity, if theres no activity attach a program by adding it to discords activity settings.
+Run the program, discord will change the profile activity, if theres no activity attach a program by adding it to discords activity settings.